-Resource Room Classrooms
+Resource Room Support

 The resource room serves students who are placed in general education settings with mild to moderate disabilities.
 A certified special education teacher and/or instructional assistant work with groups composed of no more than twelve students.
 Educational instruction is provided consistent with the service recommendations of the student's IEP.
-Support may be provided for reading, math, written language, organizational and/or other education needs.
+Support may be provided for reading, math, written language, organizational and/or other educational needs.
 Instructional methodologies vary but meet student needs and curriculum goals, which are aligned with the Massachusetts Curriculum Frameworks.
 Resource room supports may occur both in and out of the general education classroom.

 The inclusion classroom consists of a certified special educator who rotates through the student's schedule in order to ensure that the student on an IEP understands the curriculum and is meeting his/her responsibilities.
 Individual and small group assistance is provided within the standard curriculum classroom.
 In addition, the student has a daily support class with their special educator on their team.
 The special educator provides consultation to standard curriculum teachers regarding student's learning style and educational needs.
 The special educator and teacher assistant ensure that accommodations are being implemented in the standard curriculum classroom.